 Psoriasis Shampoo and Conditioner

 For those eager to purchase this all-natural OTC shampoo, don’t worry about finding a conditioner to match.
 Sphagnum Botanicals has you covered.
 Spahgnum has a matching conditioner that compliments the shampoo for scalp psoriasis.
 This conditioner contains ingredients good for your scalp as well as products that will leave your hair feeling silky smooth.
-You can purchase the set on Amazon.

 While labeled for psoriasis, this product works well for eczema sufferers as well.
 While typically found elsewhere on the body, eczema on scalp can sometimes also appear.
 In those cases, products for psoriasis are great for eczema sufferers too.
 This product is gentle enough that a person can use it on their skin as well as their hair.
 And since it is all-natural, you don’t have to worry about chemicals on your skin and in your bath products.

 If your scalp psoriasis is mild, there are other products you can consider.
 These are other shampoos you can use to help with psoriasis treatment.
 Take note, with any medicated shampoo you are only to wash your scalp with it to treat the scales and flakes.
 Use a moisturizing conditioner on your hair.